apache/incubator-uniffle-website/blog/2023-07-21/Uniffle: New chapter for the shuffle in the cloud native era.md

 ### Performance evaluation
-When using version 0.2 of Uniffle and conducting benchmarks, it was found that Uniffle's shuffle performance is comparable to Spark's native shuffle for small data volumes.
-However, for large data volumes, Uniffle's shuffle outperforms Spark's native shuffle by up to 30%.
+When using version 0.2 of Uniffle and conducting benchmarks, Uniffle's shuffle performance is similar to Spark's vanilla shuffle for small data volumes.
+However, for large data volumes, Uniffle's shuffle outperforms Spark's vanilla shuffle by up to 30%.
 The benchmark results can be found at the following link: https://github.com/apache/incubator-uniffle/blob/master/docs/benchmark.md

 ##  Correctness